Patreon/platform-documentation/source/includes/_endpoints_v2.md

 ## GET /api/oauth2/v2/campaigns/{campaign_id}/members

 <aside>
-In earlier versions of the beta, this was /api/oauth2/v2/members
+In earlier versions of the beta, this was /api/oauth2/v2/members.
+This is currently available at /api/oauth2/vNext/campaigns/{campaign_id}/members until the public beta goes live.
 </aside>

 Gets the members for a given campaign.
 Requires the `campaigns.members` scope.